Web-Dev-Collaborative/100-days-of-code/log.md

 **Thoughts:** I've been feeling a bit deflated with my progression on web animation.
 I wasn't happy with where my skills were.
 I had to remind myself that it's OK, it will take time, I just need to keep creating lots of animations and eventually my understanding will get there, a very similar approach to how I learned CSS.
 I've decided to take a little break from web animation and move onto to something else and revisit it in a week or two, hopefully in that time I may discover some free courses and/or more inspirational ideas.

 **Link to work:** [Day/Night Animation CodePen](https://codepen.io/JackDomleo/pen/NWGQjvW)

+### Day 7: June 1, 2020
+##### Neumorphic design

+**Today's Progress**: Resumed on my neumorphic design CodePen and collection

+**Thoughts:** I decided to take a break from animation today and focus on a few more neumorphic element ideas of mine.
+I created an analogue and digital clock and various loaders.
+Looking to resume animation tomorrow with the new CodePen challenge on GSAP.

+**Link to work:** [CodePen collection](https://codepen.io/collection/XjYaOy) &bull; [Neumorphic Design Elements CodePen](https://codepen.io/JackDomleo/pen/mdeowoz)